 Preparing with practice personality tests is the best way to aid your understanding of these tests.
 Becoming familiar with the question styles and answer options is your key to giving the employer a full and accurate picture of your personality and your potential fit in the role.
 Our personality pack is a great resource for you to ensure you do yourself justice.

 You may be asked to complete a skills assessment.
 This gives the employer the chance to see whether you actually have the abilities to carry out the role to an acceptable standard as well as verifying the depth of your knowledge.

 Administrative assistant applicants should expect to undergo skills assessment tests for:

 Make sure to brush up on your skills in these programmes before your assessment.
 Our Kenexa-style Excel Prove It! pack can help you review some of the trickier aspects of mastering this computer programme.

-These questions only scratch the surface of what you could potentially hear on an interview, but more in-depth guides on how to prepare can be found in our free Guide to Interviews pdf.
+These questions only scratch the surface of what you could potentially hear on an interview, but more in-depth guides on how to prepare can be found in our assessment centre preparation pack.